 - Daytime habits.
 Record what and when you eat and drink (especially caffeine and alcohol).
 Note your use of nicotine, the amount of exercise you get and naps you take, including the time of day.

 - Sleep rituals.
 This is what you do before bed.
-Most people have a routine they follow that includes things like washing up, flossing and brushing teeth, reading, television, social media check, prayer, phone calls to loved ones and the like.
+Most people have a routine they follow that includes things like washing up, flossing and brushing teeth, reading, television, social media, prayer, phone calls to loved ones, and the like.

 - Stress.
 Any stress that you carry can adversely affect sleep.

-- Other difficulties (medical issues, taking a new medication).
+- Other difficulties, like medical issues or taking a new medication.

 - Daytime feeling.
-How you feel when you wake and your energy level, irritability and mood during the day.
+This is how you feel when you wake, and the status of your energy level, irritability, and mood during the day.